 Ten years ago, a mermaid dreamed of life on the land.
 Now, her daughter dreams of the sea.
-Get ready for a story unlike any other.

 A 2000 Direct-to-Videosequel to the Disney Animated Canon hit The Little Mermaid, this film is about Ariel and Eric's daughter and her wish to become a mermaid.The film begins with a newborn Melody being presented to her grandfather, King Triton.
 "Ursula's crazy sister", Morgana, shows up, trying to take Melody and use her as a hostage to gain Triton's power.
 Ariel decides to hide Melody from her mermaid past to prevent her making the same mistake she did.Melody soon finds evidence of her seaborne ancestry, and decides to go find out about it, thus playing into Morgana's plans, and forcing Ariel to become a mermaid again to save her daughter.(To see the character page go here).